anelz/Toystore/README.md

 # Prerequisites

 -Ensure you have Node.js and npm (Node Package Manager) installed on your system.
-You can download Node.js and npm from here.

 # Installation
 To get started with the project, clone the repository and install the necessary dependencies: